23 July 2020

 A decade ago, Knorex was born out of A*STAR, Singapore’s lead public sector research agency.
 Their core technology then was to commercialize Semantic Technologies, a hot area back then to enable computers to understand data and contents through a suite of technologies.

-Fast forward, after many rounds of evolutions later, Knorex eventually sets its eyes on the online advertising world with its flagship product called Knorex XPO, a cross-channel advertising platform that is now powering Universal Advertising.
+Fast forward many rounds of evolutions later, Knorex eventually sets its eyes on the online advertising world with its flagship product called Knorex XPO.
+It is a cross-channel advertising platform that is now powering Universal Advertising.

 Knorex currently operates in 8 different countries across the United States and the Asia-Pacific region with over half of their staff involved in engineering and R&D.